 Irving Massey received his B.A. from McGill University, MA’s from both Harvard and Columbia University, and his Ph.D. from Harvard.
 He taught at the SUNY University at Buffalo from 1964-1996.
-He has published many books, including Find You the Virtue: Ethics, Image, and Desire in Literature; The Uncreating Word: Romanticism and the Object; and most recently, The Neural Imagination: Aesthetic and Neuroscientific Approaches to the Arts (University of Texas Press, 2009).
-He is currently working on a book project entitled Necessary Nonsense: Five Domains.
+He has published many books, including Find You the Virtue: Ethics, Image, and Desire in Literature; The Uncreating Word: Romanticism and the Object; and most recently, The Neural Imagination: Aesthetic and Neuroscientific Approaches to the Arts.
+He has recently completed a book entitled Necessary Nonsense.